Durham–Perry Farmstead: History

-Fur trader Jacque Jonveau was awarded a 640 acre land grant from the General Land Office following the Treaty of Camp Tippecanoe in October 1832.
+Fur trader Jacque Jonveau was awarded a 640 acre land grant from the United States General Land Office following the Treaty of Camp Tippecanoe in October 1832.
 Jonveau was of mixed Pottawatomi and French descent and was thus eligible for one of the ten grants set aside for persons of Pottawatomi blood.
 It does not appear that Jonveau ever built a structure on the grant.

 Thomas Durham was born in Richmond, Virginia in 1784 and moved with his family to Tennessee by 1804.
 In the late 1810s, Sometime shortly after 1826, Durham moved to Vermilion County, Illinois to work as a bricklayer.
 Durham may have met Gordon S. Hubbard, the regional director for the American Fur Company, at his trading post in Iroquois County in 1827.
 Durham worked for Hubbard in 1832, supervising the construction of the Vermilion County Courthouse, and again in 1834 building a warehouse in Chicago.

 Between these two jobs, Durham traveled the Hubbard Trace, a road between Chicago and Danville, which passed through Bourbonnais Township.
 Durham camped in the township and enjoyed the surroundings so much that he purchased a 160 acre tract from Hubbard in 1835; it is not known how Hubbard came to have possession of Jonveau's holdings.
 Local Pottawatomi helped the Durham family build a teepee, while a log cabin was under construction.
 Soon, a large farmhouse replaced the cabin.
 Durham may have used his farmhouse as a tavern, as traffic along the Hubbard Trace was heavy in the late 1830s.
 By 1850, Durham extended the family holdings to 320 acre, half of which was developed.